-The most common financial question posed to KMPA is "How did KMPA do financially for the six-month period ending December 31, 2013 as compared to the six-month period ending December 31, 2014?"
-The Condensed Statements of Net Assets (Deficit) and the Condensed Statements of Revenues, Expenses, and Changes in Net Assets report information about KMPA's activities in a way that will help answer this question.
-These two statements report the net assets of KMPA and the changes in them.
-One can think of KMPA's net assets (deficit) - the difference between assets and liabilities - as one way to measure financial health or financial position.
-Over time, increases or decreases in KMPA's net assets are one indicator of whether the financial health is improving or deteriorating.
+The most common financial question posed to KMPA is "How did we do financially for the four-month period ended October 31, 2015 as compared to the four-month period ending October 31, 2015?"
+The Statements of Net Position and the Statements of Revenues, Expenses, and Changes in Net Position report information about KMPA's activities in a way that will help answer this question.
+These two statements report the net position of KMPA and the changes to it.
+One can think of KMPA's net position - the difference between assets and liabilities - as one way to measure financial health or financial position.
+Over time, increases or decreases in KMPA's net position are one indicator of whether the financial health is improving or deteriorating.
 However, one will need to consider other non-financial factors such as changes in economic conditions and new or changed governmental legislation.
-As KMPA was a developmental stage entity, it is expected and reasonable that net assets continued to decrease until sales of electricity from PSEC began in June 2012 and KMPA began to bill its members for power supply costs.
+As KMPA was a developmental stage entity, it is expected and reasonable that net assets continued to decrease until sales of electricity from PSEC began in June 2012 and KMPA began to bill its Members for power supply and costs.

-To begin the analysis, a summary of KMPA's Statements of Net Assets (Deficit) is presented to Table B-1.
+To begin the analysis, a summary of KMPA's Statements of Net Position is presented to Table B-1.

-Table B-1 Condensed Statements of Net Assets (Deficit) (000's)
+Table B-1 Statements of Net Position (000's)